ehmatthes/django-simple-deploy/docs/design_docs/use_cases.md

 ## People experimenting with other platforms

 When people outgrow their go-to deployment platform, they look around at other platforms.
-It is laborious to learn how to deploy a Django project on a number of different platforms, even if you are experienced withh deployment in general.
+It is laborious to learn how to deploy a Django project on a number of different platforms, even if you are experienced with deployment in general.
 Even if you follow a platform's Django docs and push your project successfully, it doesn't mean you have an optimal Django configuration on that platform.
 A mature version of `django-simple-deploy` would give you a working deployment quickly, which you can then examine and compare to the platform's documentation, and configuration for other platforms as well.

 ## Authors/creators, teachers and trainers